Tino Rossi

-Constantin "Tino" Rossi (29 April 1907 – 26 September 1983) was a French singer and film actor of Corsican origin.
+Constantin "Tino" Rossi (29 April 1907 – 26 September 1983) was a French singer and film actor.

 Born in Ajaccio, Corsica, Rossi was gifted with a voice well suited for opera.
 He became a tenor in the French cabaret style.
 Later, he appeared in various movies.
 During his career it is reported he recorded over 2000 songs and he appeared in more than 25 films, the most notable of which was the 1954 production, Si Versailles m'était conté... directed by Sacha Guitry.
 His romantic ballads had especially women swooning and his art songs by Jules Massenet (1842–1912), Reynaldo Hahn (1875–1947), and other composers, sold out theaters wherever he performed.